codecov/umbrella/README.md

 # Runs shared tests and emits coverage and test result data in `libs/shared/tests`
 $ make devenv.test.shared

+# Runs all of the above tests
+$ make devenv.test
 ```

 Including the extra parameter "EXTRA_PYTEST_ARGS" allows you to add additional options to the pytest run.
 For example, if you wanted to run tests in the shared foo directory you could